MECA Quick Links

 The subsidy is issued directly to the regulated child care providers, on behalf of our participant's children, which helps defer some of the child care expenses our families incur while they are in an approved activity.

-This unit receives an average of 3,000-6,000 requests for authorizations a month and the normal processing time is 24 – 72 business hours.
+This unit receives an average of 3,000-6,000 requests for authorizations per month and the normal processing time is 24-72 business hours.

 The Provider Services Section in MECA consists of child care provider liaisons that are responsible for processing Wisconsin Shares payments for licensed and certified providers in Milwaukee County.
 The unit has responsibility for the following functions: